ilmax/site/content/posts/import-many-terraform/index.md

 ImportIfNotExists 'module.environment.azurerm_resource_group.hub_rg' "/subscriptions/$subscriptionId/resourceGroups/$hubResourceGroupName"
 ```

-This allows me to quickly import resources and run and re-run the same over and over without worrying about re-importing a resource that's already part of the state.
+This script allows me to quickly import resources and iterate faster since it allows me to re-run the same over and over without worrying about re-importing a resource that's already part of the state.

-On top of that you can make the script reusable for all environments with some minimal modifications, what I have to change for each environment are the following: (your mileage may vary depending on the resources you use)
+On top of that, you can make the script reusable for multiple environments with few modifications, what is a bit more complex and I usually have to do manually is:

 - Cosmos Sql Role Definition (The Role id uses a guid so it's different for every role definition)
 - Cosmos Sql Role Assignment (same as above)